CIEMAT-Neutrino/SOLAR/docs/index.rst

 You can navigate through the documentation using the table of contents below and you can search for specific keywords using the search tab placed at left side.

 .. warning::
    🚧 This project is still under development.
-Please, contact if you spot any bugs or want for more information.🚧
+Please, contact if you spot any bugs or want for more information. 🚧

 ---------------------------------------------------------------------------------------------------------------------------------------------